Note: This page is historical.

 Greg Neagle, Walt Disney Animation StudiosGreg has created or contributed to several tools used by Mac systems administrators around the world.
 Among those are Munki, a software deployment framework, Reposado, a platform-agnostic replacement for Apple's Software Update service, and AutoPkg, a tool to automate obtaining and preparing software for mass deployment.
-Greg is pleased to return to the MacTech Conference for the seventh year.
+Greg is pleased to return to the MacTech Conference for the ninth consecutive year.

 Jack-Daniyel Strong, Strong SolutionsJack is the President of J-D Strong Consulting, Inc. and Strong Solutions.
 As a member of the Apple Consultants Network, grew from a one-man consultancy into an Apple Authorized Reseller and Service Provider for the Eastern Washington and Northern Idaho area.
-Most recently, JD joined the team of Watchman Monitoring to help with documentation and support.
+JD joined the team of Watchman Monitoring two years ago to help with documentation and support.
+JD continues to run a small MSP in his free time.